honokanishimura/honokanishimura/README.md

 # Honoka Nishimura
 **Full-Stack Developer | Laravel / React / TypeScript**

+:Based in Japan

-Based in Japan | Open to global remote opportunities.
+:Open to global remote opportunities.

-I’m a junior full-stack developer with a strong foundation in modern web technologies and a passion for creating clean.
+:I’m a junior full-stack developer with a strong foundation in modern web technologies and a passion for creating clean.

 ### Tech Stack